Key is proof of your ability to use English to communicate in simple situations.

 You can find many free resources to help you prepare for the exam.
 Download our free sample papers to prepare the reading, the listening and the writing part.
 All answers will be provided.

-There are many exam dates throughout the year offering both paper-based and computer-based exams Cambridge English Key.
+There are many exam dates throughout the year offering both paper-based and computer-based exams Key.

-Cambridge English: Key (KET) results are reported on the Cambridge English Scale.
+Key results are reported on the Cambridge English Scale.

 You will receive a separate score for each skill, giving you a clear understanding of your performance.
 These scores are averaged to give you an overall result for the exam.
 You will also be given a grade and Common European Framework of Reference for Languages (CEFR) level.